astro-sobrien/latex-author-affiliation-generator/README.md

 Requires numpy, pandas.
 Compatible with MNRAS v3.0; AAS v6.3.1

-Input author names and affiliations into the spreadsheet `author-affiliation-example.xlsx` (including LaTeX-specific characters such as `Ren\'{e} Artois` for an accented e).
-Preferably import the sheet into a Google Sheet first so it can be shared with collaborators who can input their information themselves.
+Input author names and affiliations into the spreadsheet `author-affiliation-example` (including LaTeX-specific characters such as `Ren\'{e} Artois` for an accented e).
+You can make your own copy (File > Make a copy) in Google Sheets at [this link](https://docs.google.com/spreadsheets/d/1AEJyCyGI3vdjjR809VfnYeJul4L6XAJJeClrAsBunsE/edit?usp=sharing).

 Set the order of authors in the 'Order' column of this first sheet, you don't need to sort the list as the Python script will handle this.
 Any author with a blank 'Order' will be automatically ordered in the alphabetical section of the author list.